tsb99x/perfeo/README.md

 ## Packaging

 Source code is to be built and run in a container (Docker).
-To start default benchmarking suite, use `docker-compose up`.
+To start default benchmarking suite, use `docker-compose up wrk`.
 To start only API part, use `docker-compose up api`.
 Health checks implemented in each container as a convenience for chained launch.